DUNE/lbne-build/doc/wp.md

 These numbers are given to demonstrate that `art/LArSoft` are very simple and lightweight packages by modern standards.
 It should also be noted that neither `art` nor `LArSoft` have a large technical footprint.
-That is, they only use C++11/14, and thus should not be tied to specific architectures nor compilers.
+That is, they follow the C++11/14 standard, and thus should not be tied to specific architectures nor compilers.

-These features should make them easy to build and install on any system that provides a C++11/14 compliant compiler plus the requisite packages.
+These features should make `art/LArSoft` easy to build and install on any system providing a C++11/14 compliant compiler plus the requisite packages.
 LBNE's experience has been that this is not the case due to the coupling of the build system to the `UPS` configuration management system, yet there is no technical reason for this coupling to exist.
-Neither ROOT nor Geant4 require a specific configuration management implementation to locate their required packages, making them highly portable and easy to install despite their significantly larger source/dependency footprint.
+Neither ROOT or Geant4 require a specific configuration management implementation to locate their required packages, making them highly portable and easy to install despite their significantly larger source/dependency footprint.

-This is not to say that a configuration management system shouldn't be used.
+This is not to say that a configuration management system is not required to help in integrating and managing an overall software stack.
-Rather, the build system should not rely on one being present and in use.
+Rather, the build systems of the packages comprising that stack should not depend on a configuration management system being present, nor that it has a specific implementation.
+This follows the basic software engineering principle of separation of concerns.

 The `UPS` Environment Management System
 ---------------------------------------
+The `UPS` system provides software as so-called "products" which are nothing more than bundles with binaries for each OS/architecture/compiler/optimization level/debug/profiling combination installed in different directories.
+A product bundle also contains table file(s) with metadata on the product and which other products it depends on.

-Though documentation exists for `UPS`, it is out of date and poorly broken down into sections for beginner and experienced users.
+Configuration of packages for use by a user is through a series of environment variables, not only the UNIX `PATH` variables but also many undocumented per-package level variables.
+Though limited documentation exists for `UPS`, it is out of date and poorly broken down into sections for beginner and experienced users.

-Although `UPS` is not ideal (it is noted that Fermilab's own pattern of use `UPS` gives evidence of this) the use of `UPS` itself is not a blocker for LBNE, rather, it is the way that a hard reliance on `UPS` has been built into the tools used to build `art`, `LArSoft` and their client packages.
+Although `UPS` is not ideal (it is noted that Fermilab's own pattern of use `UPS` gives evidence of this) its use as the configuration management system is in itself not a blocker for LBNE.
+Rather, it is the way that a hard reliance on `UPS` has been built into the tools used to build `art`, `LArSoft` and their client packages.
+Clients of `LArSoft/art`, not only LBNE, are therefore unable to even *build* these packages without a full `UPS` system replicated and configured locally, *even if the local system provides all required packages already*.

-Note that `cvmfs` is a *deployment* system, *not* a package manager.
-It is highly useful for distributing software efficiently, but it provides no utility for building nor packaging that software easily and cleanly (and nor should it).
+It is noted that whilst `UPS` products are available through a `cvmfs` repository, the intent and purpose of `cvmfs` is as a *deployment* system, *not* a build system nor package manager.
+It is highly useful for distributing software efficiently to a limited set of platforms, but it provides no utility for building nor packaging that software easily and cleanly or those or any other platform (and nor should it).

 The `cetbuildtools` CMake Add-ons
 ---------------------------------